rimiag/Pythons/README.md

 # Free Python projects for beginner and intermediate Pythoners

 Pull request are most welcome,
-Below are the list of open source basic python project 1-
+Below are the list of open source basic python project.

+1-